Argentines rebel against new pandemic restrictions even as ICUs fill

-The country's daily per capita cases here have risen even above hard-hit neighbor Brazil.
+The country's daily per capita cases have risen even above hard-hit neighbor Brazil.

 The new measures kicked in on Friday.
 Set to run to the end of the month, there is an effective curfew after 8pm, indoor activities are banned in public spaces, and schools are closed.